Home Invasion Lawyer Chicago

-Charged with Home Invasion in Chicago?
-Andrew M. Weisberg Can Defend Your Rights
+Charged With Home Invasion in Chicago?
+Andrew M. Weisberg Can Protect Your Rights

-Home invasion is one of the most serious criminal charges you can face in Chicago.
-Unlike many other offenses, home invasion is classified as a Class X felony, meaning a conviction carries a mandatory prison sentence with no possibility of probation.
-These cases are aggressively prosecuted in Cook County, and even an accusation alone can have devastating consequences for your freedom and reputation.
+Home invasion is one of the most serious criminal charges prosecuted in Illinois.
+Unlike many other felony offenses, home invasion is classified as a Class X felony, meaning a conviction carries mandatory prison time with no possibility of probation.
+These cases are aggressively prosecuted in Cook County, and even an allegation alone can significantly impact your personal relationships, employment opportunities, and future.

 Understanding Home Invasion Under Illinois Law

-Under Illinois law, specifically 720 ILCS 5/19-6, home invasion occurs when a person knowingly and without authority enters the dwelling place of another while knowing that one or more persons are present, or remains within the dwelling after entry, and then uses force or threatens the imminent use of force against any occupant.
+Under Illinois law, specifically 720 ILCS 5/19-6, a person commits home invasion when they knowingly and without authority enter the dwelling place of another while knowing that one or more persons are present, and then:

 • Enter while armed with a dangerous weapon